Quick-start funds FAQs

 Once you have an account with us you don’t pay any more for an ISA.

 Yes.
-Our account allows you to invest regularly for just £1 per investment.
+Our account allows you to invest regularly for free.
 This allows you to build up your investment portfolio in a simple, low-cost way to achieve your investment goals.
 It also ensures that you can balance your returns over the longer term, removing the worry of investing a lump sum.

 Click here for more details.